Am I the only one still in love with Audrey and Katharine Hepburn?

-If there’s one cogent indicator of how drastically things have chanced since “our day,” it is in generational celebrity.
+If there’s one cogent indicator of how drastically things have changed since “our day,” it is in generational celebrity.

 Sure, at some hapless level, little ever changes.
 Doris Day is reborn as Meg Ryan; Alan Ladd as Brad Pitt.
-Contemporary comparisons might even include Dorothy Lamour, Marilyn Monroe, and Liz Taylor, especially if Britney keeps up her current marriage pace.
+Contemporary comparisons might even include Dorothy Lamour, Marilyn Monroe, and Liz Taylor.

 But when it comes to class, glamour, sophistication, and courage, – especially courage – no living person compares to my silver-screen favorites: The Hepburns.